 APA Science Directorate Booklets on fMRI

-During the past six summers, the APA Science Directorate has supported the training of hundreds of psychologists in how to incorporate fMRI into their research.
+The APA Science Directorate has supported the training of hundreds of psychologists in how to incorporate fMRI into their research.
 As the capstone of our series of NIMH funded Advanced Training Institutes on fMRI, we have published two booklets (one for adults and one for teenagers) describing fMRI-based psychological research.
 Our goal is to educate as many people as possible about the advances allowed by fMRI, with special emphasis on applications in psychology.

-In these sections, we highlight a broad range of research on such enduring problems as addiction, racism, and dyslexia.
+In these sections, we highlight a broad range of research on such enduring problems as addiction, racism and dyslexia.
 Numerous examples and straightforward language seek to make the material come alive for readers.

 The booklets are intended for general audiences who are interested in learning about psychological science and its applications to everyday life.
 Through outreach activities such as the publication of these booklets, the Science Directorate hopes to increase public understanding of fMRI and psychological science.

 Electronic versions of both booklets are available free for educational uses.
 Distribution of either booklet must include the entire booklet in its complete form, including the copyright page.